apple/swift-migration-guide/Guide.docc/CommonProblems.md

 ```

 It is possible that the protocol actually _should_ be isolated, but
-just has not yet been updated for concurrency.
+has not yet been updated for concurrency.
 If conforming types are migrated to add correct isolation first, mismatches
 will occur.